 A second main finding when interrogating the plasticity of well-defined, discrete movements is that the statistics of neural activity, both within each action and across the repertoire, were selectively adapted to the BCI with visual feedback.
 At least for the simpler discrete BCI task, our task design during closed-loop control primarily provided direct visual feedback about the decoded state i.e., the imagined action.
 This allowed for rapid learning within a session, with improved discriminability and performance gains relative to open-loop control.
+Such changes in the representational structure were primarily driven by variance reductions.
 This is consistent with past notions of ‘neurofeedback’, where abstracted feedback of neural activity patterns resulted in the modification of activity patterns in a single session (Fetz, 1969) and could be stabilized with practice across sessions (Ganguly and Carmena, 2009; Ganguly et al., 2011).
 Our results thus highlight that real-time feedback of pre-existing stable representations can immediately ‘quench’ neural variance and increase neural precision, thereby allowing the user to upregulate the perceptibility of sensorimotor representations.
 Indeed, the ability to reduce neural variance, especially at fast time scales, has been shown to be vital for perceptual decision-making (Arazi et al., 2017).
 Research has also found that reductions in neural variance are a potential mechanism used by the brain to stabilize neural activity around an attractor state when transitioning to task-evoked activity (Churchland et al., 2010; Ito et al., 2020).
 Importantly, we found that such variance regulation increased after a decoder update.
 For instance, it might have been the case that the improvements in CL2 decoding accuracies were driven purely by a decoder more sensitive to closed-loop data and with refined decision boundaries, without additional plasticity requirements.
-Instead, our results show that feedback of a decoder more aligned with the user’s closed-loop control state further allows the quenching of neural variance and upregulation of the representational structure (Gilja et al., 2012; Jarosiewicz et al., 2013; Orsborn et al., 2014; Silversmith et al., 2021; Willsey et al., 2022).
+Instead, our results show that feedback of a decoder more aligned with the user’s closed-loop control state (Gilja et al., 2012; Jarosiewicz et al., 2013; Orsborn et al., 2014; Silversmith et al., 2021; Willsey et al., 2022) further allows the quenching of neural variance and upregulation of the representational structure.

 It is also likely that as the user progressed towards more complex hDoF neuroprosthetic control, there were additional plasticity mechanisms recruited that were dependent on the feedback of reaching and grasping stages.
 For example, for precise and complex robotic arm and hand control along with object-specific interactions, the user had to learn to stitch together precise sequences of actions (Fig. 8B-E).
 This may likely be related to neural plasticity which allows allow reliable and rapid transitions between ‘submovements’ (Lemke et al., 2019).
 Importantly, such complex control was achieved purely by integrating visual feedback with ongoing neural commands; here it might have helped that our decoder was running at a slower rate than typically used during continuous control, allowing visual feedback to be integrated.
 It is likely that incorporating additional sources of feedback, such as somatosensory inputs tied to neuroprosthetic control (O’Doherty et al., 2011; Flesher et al., 2021), can potentially increase the speed of complex continuous control.